singnet/dev-portal/docs/ai-developers/paypal.md

 For example, If you look at the Sample service under the Organization in the Marketplace, you will notice that it shows that you have utilized the free trial service period.

-So from the list of options available in the list are as folows:
+You can choose an option from the following list :
 - Select a Walley
 - General Account Wallet
 = Metamask